sei-curiosity/week05day03-railsValidations/README.md

 validates :title, :genre, length: { minimum: 3, too_short: "must have at least %{count} words" }
 ```
 (if numeric input is available)
-or add `numericality` to the age field:
+or add `numericality` to the albums field:

 ```ruby
 validates :albums, numericality: true